franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 ---
-title: Adding Typescript to your Gatbsy application
+title: Adding Typescript to your Gatbsy.js application
 date: "2020-05-10"
 author: franleplant
-description: "Docker has become a widely used technology and chances are you are going to have to deal with it eventually, at least superficially, in your Front End career.
-Let's cover the basic concepts and day to day useful commands you will likely use when dealing with Docker."
+description: "Let us go through the steps to turn your Gatsby application into a Typescript application."
 tags:
   - gatsbyjs
   - javascript